Minimally Invasive Neurosurgery & Endovascular Neurosurgical Radiologists located in Englewood near Denver, Colorado

 While only around 1% of the population has an arteriovenous malformation (AVM), it's a major contributing factor to stroke.
 Approximately 50% of people with AVM experience an intracranial hemorrhage that leads to stroke.
-At RIA Neurovascular, in Englewood, Colorado, the board-certified, fellowship-trained neurointerventional surgeons offer expert surgical treatment for AVM to reduce your risk of stroke.
+At RIA Neurovascular, in Denver, Colorado, the board-certified, fellowship-trained neurointerventional surgeons offer expert surgical treatment for AVM to reduce your risk of stroke.
 Call RIA Neurovascular to schedule a consultation today.

 An AVM is an abnormality in your vascular structure that increases your risk of hemorrhage and stroke.